settinghead/script-writer/YJS_VALIDATION_FIX.md

 ### 2. Improved Error Handling in Sync

-Updated the `syncYJSToArtifact` function to be more resilient:
+Updated the `syncYJSToJsonDoc` function to be more resilient:

 ```typescript
 // OLD: Stop processing on any error